Product Review: Shampoo and Conditioner Bars

 Product Review: Bankroll Coffee

 Can drinking coffee make you a millionaire?
 I self identify as a coffee snob.
 No doubt about that.
-For Christmas my kids got me a coffee bundle from Bankroll Coffee, and it was the perfect gift!
+For Christmas, my kids got me a coffee bundle from Bankroll Coffee, and it was the perfect gift!
 Good coffee, catchy packaging, and amazing prices per cup.
 Names like Double Down, Morning Drip, and Diamond Hands grace the bags.
 I can’t even pick a favorite, but maybe Hodl, the espresso roast.
 Eventually, I’d like to try the decaf, Buy the Drip.
 If you read my earlier post, you’ll know that I make cold brew coffee at home.
 I always have some regular and some decaf in my fridge.
 Check out my cold brew coffee review here.
 Graham Stephan, with his interest in personal finance, real estate, and investing, has an interesting recipe for brewing coffee at home and saving money to invest so you can be a millionaire when you retire.
 According to Stephan, millennials spend more on coffee than they do on retirement!
-He says in his video that he wants to create a business that will continue to grow on its own without him having to be constantly involved as the influencer.
+He says that he wants to create a business that will continue to grow on its own without him having to be constantly involved as the influencer.
 I resonate with that business goal.
-That’s what…
+That’s what I’d love to see…

 Book Review – Relationships: A Mess Worth Making